11ty/eleventy/README.md

 * Modify template format whitelist in `config.json`, the first one listed there is the default templating engine (default: `ejs`) and will be used to pre-process `data.json`.
 * Markdown doesn’t render `data` and is also pre-processed using the default tempalting engine (default: `ejs`).

+## TODO

+* Partials/helpers
+* Think about default transforming the current directory instead of `templates/`

 ## Tests

 ```